Last Updated on August 15, 2022 by Alexander Burgemeester

 Practice Sitting With Uncomfortable Feelings

 Embracing this mentality will take time.
-You may have to frequently remind yourself that your feelings are valid, and they don’t change your worth.
+You may have to remind yourself frequently that your feelings are valid and don’t change your worth.

 Final Thoughts on Golden Child Syndrome

-Golden children may seem like they have it easier, especially when comparing their role to a scapegoat.
+Golden children may seem to have it easier, especially when comparing their role to a scapegoat.
 But the pressure, constant attention, and high expectations often cause immense pain.

 Many golden children struggle with feeling incompetent and inferior, and anything less than perfection often feels like a complete failure.